dojot/dojot/connector/mqtt/vernemq/k2v-bridge/README.md

 # **K2V Bridge**

-The K2V Bridge is responsible for consuming Dojot's messages from Apache Kafka, translating them to the appropriate data format and then publishing them to the appropriate topic in VerneMQ.
-This topic has the format `<tenant>:<device-id>/config`, which is the default for actuation messages in Dojot.
+The K2V Bridge is responsible for consuming dojot's messages from Apache Kafka, translating them to the appropriate data format and then publishing them to the appropriate topic in VerneMQ.
+This topic has the format `<tenant>:<device-id>/config`, which is the default for actuation messages in dojot.

 This service was designed to scale up with each instance working as a consumer of a consumer group in Apache Kafka.